r0gu3cic/initial-repo-setup/README.md

 1. Set desired variables in the *main.py* file
 2. Run the *main.py* script `python3 main.py`

-The main script will prompt us for the Personal Access Token to authenticate us with the GitHub.
-After that script will create a repository named after the *repo_name* variable.
-Then it will add desired team (*team_name*) to the newly created repository with the *Write* permission.
-Finally it will add necessary files from the starter repository (*some-starter*) and it will add branch protection rule to the *develop* branch.
-The branch protection rule should make us commit to the *develop* branch only through PR, with the approve of a colleague and only if all checks are successful.
+The main script will prompt us for the Personal Access Token to authenticate us with GitHub.
+After that, the script will create a repository named after the *repo_name* variable.
+Then it will add the desired team (*team_name*) to the newly created repository with the *Write* permission.
+Finally, it will add necessary files from the starter repository (*some-starter*) and a branch protection rule to the *develop* branch.
+The branch protection rule should make us commit to the *develop* branch only through PR, with a colleague's approval, and only if all checks are successful.